gaborbernat/bernat-tech/content/posts/type-hints/index.md

 The interpreter will no longer construct these compound types.
 Once the interpreter parses the scripts syntax tree, it identifies type hints and bypasses evaluating it, keeping it as raw strings.
 This mechanism allows for type hint interpretation to happen where they need to: by the linter when it runs type checks.
-Once the mythical `Python 4` comes to life, this mechanism shall be the default behaviour.
+Once the mythical `Python 4` comes to life, this mechanism shall be the default behavior.

 ### 2. Type comments

-When the annotation syntax is not available one can use the type comments:
+When the annotation syntax is not available, one can use the type comments:

 ```python
 from typing import List